 5

-(SRV_FORCE_NO_UNDO_LOG_SCAN) treats incomplete transactions as committed, and does not look at the undo logs when starting.
-Any DDL log for InnoDB tables will be essentially ignored by InnoDB, but the server will start up
+(SRV_FORCE_NO_UNDO_LOG_SCAN) treats incomplete transactions as committed, and does not look at the when starting.
+Any DDL log for InnoDB tables are essentially ignored by InnoDB, but the server will start up

 (SRV_FORCE_NO_UNDO_LOG_SCAN) treats incomplete transactions as committed, and does not look at the undo logs when starting.